AlcoholRehabHelp Logo

 online consultation

-Side Effects of Alcohol in Breastmilk
+Side Effects of Drinking Alcohol While Breastfeeding

 Side effects of babies ingesting alcohol from breast milk include: